 GM Jose MENA was appointed as Grand Master of Arnis Kali Eskrima in 1970, along with GM Antonio Illustrissimo, GM Ben Lema, The Canete brothers, Floro Villabril and few other legends of the Filipino Martial Arts.
 GM Jose Mena is recognized as one of the greatest Masters ever and he held the title of Dakilang Guro, 12th Degree.

 GM José Mena is famous in the Philippines because like most Arnisadore from his generation, he has accepted all the challenges and street fights since 1934.
-His experience is based on survival, duels and war.
+His experience was based on survival, duels and war.

-Grand Master Mena went thru WW2, the Japanese occupation and rebellions in a century full of violence and fury.
+Grand Master Mena went through WW2, the Japanese occupation and rebellions in a century full of violence and fury.
 He descends from a lineage of Eskrima Masters from Ilo-Ilo in the Visayas and do owe his life to his knowledge in Arnis Kali Eskrima.
 Grand Master Mena likes to remind that he had only one teacher: His father, Professor Patricio Mena.

 His father started to teach him the family style when he was 10.
 As a kid, he remembers his father training with some neighbors and friends of their village and his grand-father teaching Patricio Mena in the family backyard.
 Back then Doblete Rapilon was just self-defense and survival.